ethoms/netdrive-connector/README.rst

 - At some point in the operation of adding/removing connections, a temporary script is placed in /tmp and given execute permission.
 After use it is deleted.
   A regular user will need permissions to do this.
-- *WARNING: The webdav connection script 'add-webdav-connector' will turn the setuid bit on /usr/bin/mount.davfs*.
+- The setuid bit on /usr/bin/mount.davfs* must be set in order for a user to mount davfs2 filesystems.

 Dependencies